on-api/on-api/equipment_based_localization.md

 # Equipment based localization
 ## Description
-In some scenarios, it is difficult to determine what accessid to use when ordering a service for an end user.
+In some scenarios, it is difficult to determine what accessId to use when ordering a service for an end user.

 In these scenarios the possibility it is beneficial if the communication operator can inform the service provider where in the network the end users show up.
 Then the service provider can order the service to the access where the end user shows up.